 In particular, there is a programme of workshops specifically targeted at PGRs which includes reading strategies, presentation skills, writing skills and increasing your productivity.
 Online courses include ethics, career planning and getting published.

 There are a wide range of additional training opportunities available to PGRs at the University of Birmingham such as the Postgraduate Enterprise Summer School, Endnote training by Library Services and Learning and Teaching in Higher Education by the Centre for Learning and Academic Development and Learning Spaces.

-Opportunities to develop transferrable skills
+Opportunities to develop transferable skills

-The University Graduate School is committed to supporting and creating a vibrant postgraduate community where each postgraduate researcher can access valuable opportunities to develop transferrable skills for future careers and gain the most from their time at the University of Birmingham.
+The University Graduate School is committed to supporting and creating a vibrant postgraduate community where each postgraduate researcher can access valuable opportunities to develop transferable skills for future careers and gain the most from their time at the University of Birmingham.
 As part of this commitment, we offer a range of development opportunities for PGRs to practise their skills in a supportive environment such as the Research Poster Conference, the Three Minute Thesis competition, the Images of Research competition, activities at Westmere and peer-led initiatives such as the Westmere Scholarships.
-For more information about opportunities to develop transferable skills, please visit the University Graduate School Events page or the UGS intranet website for current students.
+For more information about opportunities to develop transferable skills, please visit the University Graduate School Events page or the UGS intranet for current students.

 Dr Wilber Sabiiti, PhD in Bioscience "I took advantage of all the training opportunities on offer, for example in using software.
 The University is a great place to pick up lots of skills and the advantage of taking these courses while you are a PGR is that it’s all available for free!"